mzilin/streamix-microservices-hub/README.md

 ## Introduction

-The **Video Streaming Platform** is a modern, cloud-native solution that leverages a microservices architecture to deliver a scalable and high-performance streaming experience.
+The **Streamix** is a modern, cloud-native solution that leverages a microservices architecture to deliver a scalable and high-performance streaming experience.
 Designed for flexibility and resilience, it divides key functionalities into dedicated services, including user management, media catalog, streaming, search, recommendations, authentication and more.

 Key features of the platform include:
 - **Microservices-based architecture**: Each core function is implemented as an independent service, promoting modularity, maintainability and scalability.